 MGX Minerals Announces Spin-Out of MGX Renewables (Formerly Zincnyx Energy Solutions) Pursuant to a Plan of Arrangement

-VANCOUVER, Nov.
-01, 2018 - MGX Minerals Inc. (“MGX” or the “Company”) (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) is pleased to announce that it has entered into an arrangement agreement, dated October 31, 2018 (the “Arrangement Agreement”) with its wholly-owned subsidiary, MGX Renewables Inc. (formerly ZincNyx Energy Solutions Inc.) (“MGX Renewables”) whereby MGX will complete the previously announced spin-out of 40% of the common shares of MGX Renewables (“MGX Renewables Shares”) pursuant to a plan of arrangement (the “Plan of Arrangement”) under the Business Corporations Act (British Columbia).
+VANCOUVER, BC/ ACCESSWIRE / November 1, 2018 / MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) is pleased to announce that it has entered into an arrangement agreement, dated October 31, 2018 (the "Arrangement Agreement") with its wholly-owned subsidiary, MGX Renewables Inc. (formerly ZincNyx Energy Solutions Inc.) ("MGX Renewables") whereby MGX will complete the previously announced spin-out of 40% of the common shares of MGX Renewables ("MGX Renewables Shares") pursuant to a plan of arrangement (the "Plan of Arrangement") under the Business Corporations Act (British Columbia).
 Jared Lazerson has been appointed as CEO of MGX Renewables.

 As at the date hereof, there are 30,000,000 MGX Renewables Shares issued and outstanding.
 Under the spin-out, MGX shareholders of record on June 29, 2018 will receive one MGX Renewables Share for each 12.4163 MGX common shares ("MGX Shares") then held (the "First Distribution"), and MGX shareholders of record on October 22, 2018 will receive one MGX Renewables Shares for each 59.8186 MGX Shares then held (the "Second Distribution" and, together with the First Distribution, the "Distribution").